AlexTRee/Bots/releases/v0.1/README.md

 # Download the correct file base on your computer's Operating System.

 # WeChat_TouNaoWangZhe
-Automatically connect your WeChat'S WangZheTouNao Mini Program with the local question pools.
+Automatically connect your WeChat'S WangZheTouNao Mini Program with the online gathered question pool.

 ## How to use